 The opening of the ballet seemed promising enough, even though the score was recorded and pieced together, it was moody.
 The title being projected on top of the curtains was a touch tacky, but the Dracula character slaughtering people in silhouette while a rather rather large white wolf danced beside him was intriguing.
+(I was told later that this idea was from the movie.)
 Then the lights came up.
 Twenty-five minutes into the ballet and there was an inexplicable twenty minute intermission.
 I looked at the playbill again and it said that the ballet was three acts, which seemed unnecessary, and I guess someone agreed with me because the second intermission never arrived.
 All told the entire ballet was about an hour, if you were wondering.

 The bright spot had to be the second mad scene in the insane asylum where the inmates? hallucinations? were dancing out of unison (this time on purpose).
 Even though I still have no idea how it matters to the plot, that scene was easily the best one in the ballet.

 This is only the fourth ballet I have been in my life, the other three being: The Nutcracker (a High School production wherein someone dropped their hat and stopped dancing to pick it up), Coppelia (performed for some teenage dance troupe, so a recital that I accidentally attended), and Zelindor Roi Des Sylphes (by the immaculate Opera Lafayette with live music played on antique instruments).
-The Tampa Ballet Theatre’s ballet was the third worst of the group.
-Hopefully this is the first time any one in the company did any of these things because, if not, if these are “seasoned veterans” than this performance was disappointing.
+Hopefully, this is the first time any one in the company did any of these things because, if not, if these are “seasoned veterans” than this performance was disappointing.